简体中文 / [English]

 6

-1. Any two servers must be able to communicate with each other (e.g., pingable).
+1. Any two servers can communicate with each other (i.e., pingable).

-The reason: external routing only delivers packets into your AS, possibly through any entry point.
-Your internal nodes must then forward the packet to the correct destination.
+The reason: external routes only deliver packets into your AS, possibly through any entry point.
+Your internal nodes must forward packets to the correct destination.

-2. BGP configuration must satisfy one of the following:
+2. BGP configuration meets one of the following:

-2. Set up one server as a BGP Route Reflector, and have all others peer with it
+2. Set one server as a BGP Route Reflector, others peer with it

-For now, I’m going with option 2.1: full mesh.
-I’m setting up point-to-point WireGuard tunnels and BGP sessions between every pair of VPS instances in my AS.
+For now, we’re going with option 2.1: full mesh.
+We set up P2P WireGuard and BGP sessions between every pair of our AS-internal VPS instances.

-Unfortunately, DN42 lacks the infrastructure and tooling of the real Internet—there aren’t many public testing tools.
-After setup, try joining the related Telegram groups; they often have ping bots you can use to test if your network is reachable.
+Unfortunately, DN42 isn’t as well-equipped as the real Internet—there aren’t many public testing tools.
+After setup, try joining the related Telegram groups; they often have ping bots to test if your network is reachable.

-Once confirmed, you can join IRC or other communities and peer with fellow enthusiasts to expand connectivity across DN42.
-(I feel like this is some kind of cyber ham radio thing.)
+Once confirmed, hop into IRC or other chat groups and peer with fellow enthusiasts to expand your connectivity.
+(I kinda feel like this is some kind of cyber ham radio club.)

 NixOS!

 Previously, I used Ansible to manage my HomeLab and VPS fleet.
-At the time, I considered Nix, but didn’t adopt it because my HomeLab runs on Proxmox VE, which isn’t ideal for Nix.
+I considered Nix back then, but didn’t adopt it since my HomeLab runs on Proxmox VE, which isn’t a great fit for Nix.

-Later, as I kept switching VPS providers, Ansible deployments started feeling slow.
-So I took this opportunity to convert all my VPS instances to NixOS (since they’re low-priority, it’s fine if they blow up), while keeping my HomeLab unchanged.
+Later, as I kept switching VPS providers, Ansible deployments started feeling too slow.
+So I took this opportunity to finally switch all my VPS instances to NixOS (and honestly, my VPS aren’t mission-critical—blowing them up is fine).
+My HomeLab stays as-is.

-My approach: use the reinstall script to overwrite the original OS with NixOS stable, then deploy my actual Nix Flake configuration using colmena.
+My method: I used the reinstall script to overwrite the original OS with NixOS stable, then deployed my actual Nix Flake configuration via colmena.

-What?
-You want to know how I write Nix code?
+Wait, how did I write the Nix code?

 Well… I let AI do it.
 Yep.
-Since my VPS aren’t critical and I don’t want to dive deep into Nix—a somewhat niche language—I took a massive shortcut: I prompted GitHub Copilot to convert my old Ansible playbooks into Nix.
-The result was surprisingly decent—after a few iterations, it worked.
-Aside from some vibe-coded monstrosities, I quickly achieved my goal: https://github.com/lyc8503/infra.
-Feel free to check out my setup.
+Since my VPS aren’t critical and I didn’t want to dive deep into Nix—a somewhat niche language—I took a huge shortcut: I prompted Copilot to convert my old Ansible playbooks into Nix.
+The result was… acceptable.
+After a few iterations, it worked.
+Aside from some vibe-coded horrors__mountains, I reached my goal pretty quickly: https://github.com/lyc8503/infra.
+Feel free to check out my configs.

-I’ve also honestly—and responsibly?—added an AI Content Warning at the top of the README.
-Going forward, I’ll tag all code primarily generated by AI with a CW.
+I also added an AI Content Warning right at the top of the README—because I’m very sincere and responsible (questionable).
+In the future, I’ll add CWs to all code primarily generated by AI.

-Honestly, NixOS is pretty AI-friendly.
-Even if you mess up, you can confidently git reset and redeploy to get back to a working state.
+Honestly, NixOS is surprisingly AI-friendly.
+Even if you break everything, you can confidently git reset and redeploy to get back to a known state.

 I’ve got my DN42 network AS4242420167 up and running.
-It’s small, so the possibilities are limited—but at least it unifies my scattered VPS resources into one giant internal network.
-Now I own a distributed data center spanning the globe.
-I’ve also peered with several community members.
+It’s still small, so there’s not that much to play with yet—but at least my scattered VPS resources are now unified into one big internal network.
+Now I have a loosely distributed datacenter spanning the globe.
+I’ve also peered with several folks in the community.

-Since this is an experimental network, I won’t prioritize stability.
-Instead, I’ll focus on doing fun, weird things you can’t easily pull off elsewhere.
+Being an experimental network, I won’t prioritize stability—instead, I’ll focus on pulling off weird, fun stunts you can’t do elsewhere.

 Some (possible) TODOs:

-• [DONE] Self-host various services to minimize third-party reliance (e.g., DNS, email)
+• [DONE] Self-host various services, minimizing third-party reliance (e.g., DNS, email)

 • Public shell access

-• [WIP] Deploy my hand-rolled C++ DNet network stack
+• [DONE] Deploy my hand-rolled C++ DNet network stack

 • Optimize the current full-mesh setup